HaifeiLi/HardenFlash/README.md

 =======
 HardenFlash is released under the GNU General Public License V2 (https://github.com/HaifeiLi/HardenFlash/blob/master/LICENSE.md), WITHOUT ANY WARRANTY - USE IT AT YOUR OWN RISK.
 All rights reserved.

-This project is released as free, open-source and you are free to integrate it into your tool/product as long as your tool/product is free or open-source for good purpose.
+This project is released as free, open-source and you are free to integrate it into your tool/product as long as your tool/product is free or open-source for good purpose (with acknowledging the project and the author).
 For commercial use, you need to contact the author first.